PaulRosenthal/Coastal-Florida-Climate-Changes/communities/navarre-beach.md

 ---
 layout: default
 title: Navarre Beach
-description: How Sea Levels Impact Navarre Beach
+tagline: How Sea Levels Impact Navarre Beach
+description: See how changing sea levels impact Navarre Beach and what its future holds.
 ---

 ## Detailed Forecasts and Local Information